ankor-io-deprecated/ankor-framework/website/ankorsite/templates/manual/manual-0.4.md

 ### Bower

 To include the Ankor Javascript resources in your HTML5 client you can use [Bower](bower).
-Make sure that [Bower](bower) is installed on your system.
+Make sure that [`bower`](bower) is installed on your system.

-Install Ankor with:
+Add Ankor with:

 	$ bower install ankor-js

+#### Example usage

+Somewhere in your main `.html` file, before your other code, add:

+    <script src="path/to/bower_components/ankor-js/ankor.js"></script>

+This will define a global `ankor` namespace object (you can also include it with requirejs).

+Create a basic ankor system that connects to a WebSocket endpoint:

+    var ankorSystem = new ankor.AnkorSystem({
+        modelId: "root",
+        utils: new ankor.utils.BaseUtils(),
+        transport: new ankor.transport.WebSocketTransport("/websocket/ankor", {
+          connectProperty: "root"
+        }),
+        debug: true
+    });

+Get the root ref via:

+    rootRef = ankorSystem.getRef("root");

+and listen for changes:

+    rootRef.addPropChangeListener(function (ref) { ... });

 ## Getting started